Toopliss/Devil-Daggers-Video-Pixelator/README.md

 ## **Limitations**
 - Chrome: Fullscreen only.
 - Chrome: Text in 1080p is butchered.
-- FireFox: Effect is stream resolution dependent.
+- Firefox: Effect is stream resolution dependent.
 - Firefox: Process has to be done each time you load a new page.